nigelhorne/gedcom/README.md

 ## Pre-Requisites

 This program uses many CPAN modules.
-Running the program for the first time with no arguments should install them.
+Running the program for the first time with no arguments should install them, of course that will fail if you don't have the privilege, in which case you'll need to add them by hand.
 To ensure you'll be installing them in a directory you can use either use local::lib or perlbrew.